MickMacLean/mickmaclean.github.io/bts_database.md

 #### Genres
 While the whole of bts' discography, especially when considered in contexts with other artists, is classified as kpop and sometimes hip-hop, dance pop, etc., their music has a variety of influences that are important for me to distinguish.
 Thus categorization is a bit subjective and given my lack of music genre knowledge, I will be asking others for their input via social media.
 I could simplify this by having only one primary genre per song, but this wouldn't encapsulate the variety of influences within BTS's music, and also wouldn't allow for accurate search results when looking for or comparing songs.

+#### Themes
+This is another subjective categorization which describes the overall motifs within each song.
+Songs will have more than one in general due to the complex themes and lyricism, as well as for ease of comparison.